 - Sell both the practice and the space.
 If a purchaser of the practice isn’t interested in owning the facility, you can look for a buyer.

-You may want to negotiate a position for yourself into the practice purchase agreement.
-In fact, the buyer, especially a hospital, may want to have you stay on at the practice as an experienced employed physician.
-You now will have two negotiations to think about:
+You may want to negotiate a position for yourself in the purchase agreement for the practice.
+In fact, the buyer, especially a hospital, may want to retain you at the practice as an experienced employed physician.
+You will now have two negotiations to think about:

 (i) the sale of the practice; and